jledun/webRadioPlayer/README.md

 * show mplayer statistics
 * improve search in soundcloud library (by artist, sort, ...)
+* create and manage playlist for soundcloud : a local playlist system while browsing soundcloud :
+ * create a local playlist system
+ * server should play each title of the playlist
+ * add title to playlist from soundcloud interface
 * improve performances on Community Radio Browser filters: cache tag list, country list and region list on server with every day update.
 * add User-Agent headers for Community Radio Browser API.
+* add a "add to library" button in Community Web Radio browser
+* check broken url in library

 # Contribute